Updated: Aug 16, 2022

 Check that the weekday, weekend, and evening rates are clearly outlined to prevent any payment processing delays.

 If you know which NDIS code your service aligns with, include this in your invoice.
 If you are unsure of which code to choose, you can contact our Support Team on 1300 322 273 or email firstname.lastname@example.org.
-Alternatively, you can see a full list of codes and descriptions of these line items in the NDIS Price Guide on the NDIS website.
+Alternatively, you can see a full list of codes and descriptions of these line items in the NDIS Pricing Arrangements and Price Limits on the NDIS website.

 If you have a participant who is plan managed with First2Care, you can register your details with our First2Care team for quick and easy payment processing.
 Read more about First2Care Plan Management here.